 Table 4.9.6.
-Expected percent of the ACL landed (Action 2, Preferred Alternative 2b)

-Table 4.10.1.
-Recreational landings (lbs ww) of hogfish by state in the South Atlantic Table 4.10.2.
-Estimated percentage decrease in recreational landings from decreasing the bag limit in the South Atlantic.
-Percentage decrease in landings is presented by mode for the GA-NC and FLK/EFL stocks were from 2012 through 2014......
-167 Table 4.10.3.
+Expected percent of the ACL landed (Action 2, Preferred Alternative 2b) and commercial ex-vessel value (in 2014 \$) of the trip limits proposed for the GA- NC stock NC stock during 2012-2014 Table 4.10.2.
+Estimated percentage decrease in baseline recreational landings (2012- 2014) from decreasing the bag limit in the South Atlantic.
+Percentage decrease in baseline landings is presented by mode for the GA-NC and FLK/EFL stocks 165 Table 4.10.3.
 Projected recreational landings for the GA-NC hogfish stock for various ACL (Action 4), preferred minimum size limit (17 inches FL) and estimated percent of ACL landed under proposed bag limit alternatives.
-Preferred alternatives Table 4.10.4.
+Preferred alternatives indicated in bold Table 4.10.4.
 Estimated landings and projected closure dates for recreational under proposed bag limit alternatives for the FLK/EFL hogfish stock at the preferred minimum size limit of 16 inches under Action 8 for all ACL alternative (Action 6).
-Table 4.10.5.
-Expected differences in recreational consumer surplus (in 2014 \$) for Alternative 2 proposed bag limits for the GA-NC stock relative to the status quo (SQ), Alternative 1 (No Action).
-Error!
-Bookmark not defined.
-Table 4.10.6.
+Preferred alternatives indicated in bold Table 4.10.5 .
+Expected differences in recreational consumer surplus (in 2014 \$) for Alternative 2 proposed bag limits for the GA-NC stock in the first year of implementation relative to the status quo (SQ), Alternative 1 (No Action) 168 Table 4.10.6 .
 Expected differences in recreational consumer surplus (in 2014 \$) for Alternative 3 proposed bag limits for the FLK/EFL stock relative to the status quo (SQ), Alternative 1 (No Action).
 Table 4.11.1.
 Projected landings and percent of recreational ACL that would be landed under preferred ACL, minimum size limit (16 inches FL), and bag limit (1 fish/angler/day) alternatives for the recreational season alternatives in Action 11.
-Preferred alternatives indicated in bold 175 Table 4.11.2.
-Expected differences in recreational consumer surplus (in 2014 \$) relative to the status quo, Alternative 1 (No Action), for season lengths proposed by Action

-Table 4.11.3.
-Expected recreational consumer surplus (in 2014 \$) relative to Alternative

-1 (No Action) for season lengths proposed by Action 11, Preferred Alternative 2 and its sub-alternatives with preferred alternatives for Actions 6, 8, and 10.
-177
+Preferred alternatives indicated in bold Table 4.11.2.
+Expected differences in recreational consumer surplus (in 2014 \$) relative to the status quo, Alternative 1 (No Action), for season lengths proposed by Action 11, Preferred Alternative 2 and its sub-alternatives Table 4.11.3.
+Expected recreational consumer surplus (in 2014 \$) relative to Alternative 1 (No Action) for season lengths proposed by Action 11, Preferred Alternative 2 and its sub-alternatives with preferred alternatives for Actions 6 , 8 , and 10 175